joelouthan/Theologicus/src/genesis/genesis12-7-20.md

 The next one is the Noahic Covenant we find in:

->Genesis 9:8–15 (CSB)  Then God said to Noah and his sons with him, 9 “Understand that I am establishing my covenant with you and your descendants after you, 10 and with every living creature that is with you—birds, livestock, and all wildlife of the earth that are with you—all the animals of the earth that came out of the ark.
-11 I establish my covenant with you that never again will every creature be wiped out by floodwaters; there will never again be a flood to destroy the earth.”
-12 And God said, “This is the sign of the covenant I am making between me and you and every living creature with you, a covenant for all future generations: 13 I have placed my bow in the clouds, and it will be a sign of the covenant between me and the earth.
-14 Whenever I form clouds over the earth and the bow appears in the clouds, 15 I will remember my covenant between me and you and all the living creatures: water will never again become a flood to destroy every creature.
+>Genesis 9:8–15 (CSB)  Then God said to Noah and his sons with him,“Understand that I am establishing my covenant with you and your descendants after you,and with every living creature that is with you—birds, livestock, and all wildlife of the earth that are with you—all the animals of the earth that came out of the ark.I establish my covenant with you that never again will every creature be wiped out by floodwaters; there will never again be a flood to destroy the earth.”And God said, “This is the sign of the covenant I am making between me and you and every living creature with you, a covenant for all future generations:I have placed my bow in the clouds, and it will be a sign of the covenant between me and the earth.Whenever I form clouds over the earth and the bow appears in the clouds,I will remember my covenant between me and you and all the living creatures: water will never again become a flood to destroy every creature.

 Last week, we just covered the Abrahamic covenant at the beginning of Genesis 12.
 God spoke his promise to mankind.
 When that happens, we should be settled in our hearts that we are good with God and God is for us and God is near and God is good.
 In other words, you would think that receiving a promise of God that mankind would lean towards not sinning.
 You would think that.